devopsdays-austin/runbooks/speakers-cfp_runbook.md

 * Write a compelling CFP (the CFP committee)
 * Engage with the Open Source communities that we are privileged to be a part of
 * Vote and read all the CFPs that are proposed
-* Attempt to be at every meeting for the smaller and larger team, things can change quickly and CFPs can be effected
+* Attempt to be at every meeting for the smaller and larger team (things can change quickly and CFPs can be affected)
 * Recurit or indentify possible Key Note speakers
 * Work closely with the Sponsorship and Core team to make sure that the ratio of talks to workshops to open spaces is reasonable
 * Comment or filter out "sales pitches" actively through the Open CFP process